+E.3.a.5.
+Credentials fees may be made by US bank check (US funds) or by MasterCard or Visa (see Section D.2.h.).

-- E.3.a.5.
-A personal check for the credentials fee payable to the ACVIM (see Section D.2.h.). - E.3.a.6.
-A copy of the letter from the ACVIM stating the candidate has passed the general examination should accompany the application, if the candidate does not plan to take the general and the certifying examinations together in the same year. - E.3.a.7.
+E.3.a.6.
+A copy of the letter from the ACVIM stating the candidate has passed the general examination should accompany the application, if the candidate does not plan to take the general and the certifying examinations together in the same year.

+E.3.a.7.
 The candidate should arrange the items in E.3.a.1, E.3.a.2, E.3.a.3, E.3.a.4, and E.3.a.6, in five separate binders, each containing one of each item.
 All original items should be included in one binder (Binder #1).